AT&T 2G MigrationIt's time to upgrade your 2G devices

 We want to make the most out of our network to provide customers with the best experience.
 So, we're moving our 2G network capacity to 3G and 4G LTE.
-Mobile data traffic on AT&T's network grew 100,000 percent from January 2007 to December 2015.
+Mobile data traffic on AT&T's network grew 150,000 percent from January 2007 to December 2015.
 Reallocating capacity to our more advanced wireless networks will help more of our customers have a better experience.

-AT&T expects to fully discontinue service on our 2G network by approximately January 1, 2017.
-As AT&T progressively frees up valuable spectrum for our mobile broadband network, we may conclude that some markets or territories need to turn down 2G service prior to the nationwide turndown.
+AT&T expects to fully discontinue service on our 2G network by December 31, 2016.
+As AT&T progressively frees up valuable spectrum for our mobile broadband network, we may turn down some markets entirely before December 31.

-In cases where we're turning down AT&T's owned and operated 2G network, we'll communicate with specific details regarding impacted subscribers well in advance of turning down the network and work hard to ensure their mobile communications needs are met throughout the process.
-Weíre committed to working closely with customers to make this process as easy as possible.
+In cases where we're turning down AT&T-owned and operated 2G network, we'll continue to communicate specific details in advance of turning down the network and work hard to ensure customers' mobile communications needs are met throughout the process.
+We're committed to working closely with customers to make this process as easy as possible.

 AT&T encourages all its customers to upgrade their 2G devices to enjoy the AT&T's best-in-class network.
-Learn more about AT&Tís device portfolio at www.att.com.
+Learn more about AT&T's device portfolio at www.att.com.

 1. Why are you shutting down your 2G network?

 Mobile data traffic in the United States grew by 75,000 percent over a six-year span, from 2001-2006.
-In the eight years that followed, mobile data traffic on AT&Tís national wireless network increased 100,000 percent (from January 2007 through December 2014).
-Mobile data is now 14X mobile voice traffic.
+In the nine years that followed, mobile data traffic on AT&T's national wireless network increased 150,000 percent (from January 2007 through December 2015).
 Reallocating capacity to our more advanced wireless networks will help more of our customers have a better experience.

 2. The network turn down is not until 2017.
 Why are you sending me reminders now?

-We believe itís important for us to be transparent about our plans for the 2G network.
-Our spectrum reallocation efforts have already begun and will continue between now and December 2016.
-We may turn down some markets entirely before 2016.
-Weíre taking advantage of the long lead time to work proactively with customers who are using our 2G network today to manage their migration to the more advanced networks.
+We believe it's important for us to be transparent about our plans for the 2G network.
+Our spectrum reallocation efforts will continue until December 31, 2016.
+We may turn down some markets entirely before December 2016.
+We're taking advantage of the time to work proactively with customers who are using our 2G network today to manage their migration to the more advanced networks.

-3. You say that youíll work closely with customers to manage the migration process.
-How will customers be alerted of the transition and how will you ensure itís a smooth process?
+3. You say that you'll work closely with customers to manage the migration process.
+How will customers be alerted of the transition and how will you ensure it's a smooth process?

-Weíre committed to working closely with customers to make this process as easy as possible.
-In cases where weíre turning down AT&Tís owned and operated 2G network, weíll continue to communicate specific details well in advance of turning down the network and work hard to ensure customers mobile communication needs are met throughout the process.
+We're committed to working closely with customers to make this process as easy as possible.
+In cases where we're turning down AT&T-owned and operated 2G network, we'll continue to communicate specific details in advance of turning down the network and work hard to ensure customers' mobile communication needs are met throughout the process.

 4. Will impacted customers see their bills increase as a result of this transition?